Donders-Institute/bidscoin/docs/bidsapps.rst

 Quality control
 ---------------

-``Slicereport`` is a flexible QC tool for doing a quick visual inspection of your data
+``Slicereport`` is a flexible QC report generator for doing quick visual inspections of your data

 ::